Uçucu Yağ Nedir? Faydaları Nelerdir?

 How to Use Essential Oils?

-Things to Consider When Using Essential Oils
+Precautions When Using Essential Oils

-• Never apply directly to the skin: Always dilute with a carrier oil to prevent irritation and allergic reactions.
+• Never Apply Directly to the Skin: Always dilute with a carrier oil to prevent irritation and allergic reactions.

 Conclusion